russelsantos19/100-days-of-code/log.md

 **Thoughts**:     It was thrilling and I felt much excitement while doing this new project.
 I saw my improvement and I'm faster than ever.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 91: October 05, 2020 Monday

+**Today's Progress**:  I just fix some error and design in my HTML table where I want to put a button.
+I just made a separate cell for the button and the problem was fixed.
+I also try to make the component focuses on the content when you click edit button.

+**Thoughts**:     I must code earlier to sleep earlier.
+I must plan what should I do before I start coding for me to have a goal and make my time productive.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)